opensourcez/zeeks/README.md

     // The maximum file size in MB
     "maxFileSize":1000,

+    // Save all files to the output directory "saveMatchedFiles": true,

+    // Save files to the output directory that match your search criteria "saveMatchedFiles": true,

     // If you want to search inside the local copy of the file when possible.
     // This only works if the output path matches your previous searches